 Worksheet printables are one of my favorites to create because the possibilities are endless.
 There is not one standard structure to a worksheet and that is in your best interest to take advantage.
 One of the best graphic design tools to help make the creative process easier is Canva.

 Canva is an easy program to use and the good news is that there is a free plan available.
 With Canva, you can make a good-looking worksheet quickly and it won’t take too much effort on your part.
-There are four relatively easy steps to making a worksheet printable.
-They are brainstorming, choose the layout, add design elements, and save as a pdf.
+There are four relatively easy steps to making a worksheet printable: brainstorming, choosing the layout, add design elements, and saving as a pdf.

 With this post, I will dive into further detail about each step but fair warning I am all about the initial prep work.
 Having a good idea of what pain point your worksheet will solve and a design that will support your ideas is essential.
 But the good news is that with a little effort in the prep work means the design process will be much easier.